magneticio/vamp.io/content/events/webinar_5_release_strategies_you_should_know.md

 Join us at this on demand webinar and learn the 5 release management strategies with each its pros and cons.

 !!
-When viewing: please fast forward to 3.35 for the appropriate start of the webinar.!!
+When viewing: please fast forward to 3.35 to the appropriate start of the webinar !!

 <!--more-->